 Different wallets have different features.
 Each type of wallet has advantages and disadvantages.
 The XVG wallet you choose will depend on which features are most important to you.
 Here are the five main types of wallet;

-Now you know what kinds of wallet are available, let’s get back to Verge.
+Now you know what kinds of wallets are available, let’s get back to Verge.
 What’s the best Verge wallet on the market right now and which one is best for you?
 Let’s find out…

 Choosing a Verge Wallet